NKI-AI/kosmos-documentation/docs/pycharm_remote.rst

 PyCharm and the cluster
 =======================

 PyCharm can be configured with remote interpreters, allowing you to run/debug code directly on the RHPC cluster nodes.
 It is tricky to get this set up properly, and the steps below should guide you through the process.
-Make sure to update PyCharm to the most recent version — the interface may be different for older versions.
+Make sure to update PyCharm to the most recent version — the interface may be different for older versions (i.e. < 2022).

 SSH connections